-I went to my favorite make up store Sephora and took note of several women buying expensive hair serums and shampoos to deal with hair loss.
-I didn’t want to be off-putting and approach them with better suggestions, so I writing today’s article instead.
-Save your money good grief!
-Most of those ingredients listed on the label, some of which are completely made up words, do not grow regrow hair, although they might make it shinier and softer.
+I went to my favorite makeup store Sephora and took note of several women buying expensive hair serums and shampoos to deal with hair loss.
+I didn’t want to be off-putting and approach them with better suggestions, so I’m writing today’s article instead.
+Save your money!
+Good grief!
+Most of those ingredients listed on the label, some of which are completely made up words, do not help to regrow your hair, although they might make it shinier and softer.
 I’m all about “the fix” not the fancy label!

 Correcting a hormonal imbalance in your body makes regrowing hair easy.
 Restoring a nutrient that is insufficient due to the ‘drug mugging’ effect also works.
 There are dozens of reasons for hair loss, this is why Minoxidil (for as good as it is) doesn’t work for every individual.
 The root cause of hair loss varies from person to person.
 Let’s go over some possibilities.
 You may assume that lab work is expensive, but if it teases out the underlying cause, it’s still cheaper than useless products.

 First, the hormonal imbalances associated with hair loss: